What is coronary microvascular disease?

 - lack of energy

-People that experience coronary MVD symptoms often first notice them during their routine daily activities and times of mental stress but less often during physical activity or exertion.
-This differs from heart disease, in which symptoms often first appear while a person is being physically active.
+People who experience coronary MVD symptoms often first notice them during their routine daily activities and times of mental stress.
+They occur less often during physical activity or exertion.
+This differs from disease of the major coronary arteries and main branches, in which symptoms usually first appear during physical activity.
 If you have coronary MVD, learn the warning signs of a heart attack and the warning signs of a heart attack in women.

 Diagnosis of Coronary Microvascular Disease

-Your healthcare provider will diagnose coronary MVD based on your medical history, a physical exam, and test results.
-They will also check to see whether you have any risk factors for heart disease.
-For example, your doctor may measure your weight and height to check for overweight or obesity.
-He or she also may recommend tests for high cholesterol, metabolic syndrome, and diabetes.
+Your doctor or other health care professional will diagnose coronary MVD based on your medical history, a physical exam and test results.
+You will also be evaluated for any risk factors for heart disease including high cholesterol, metabolic syndrome, diabetes and being overweight or obese.

 The risk factors for coronary MVD and traditional heart disease often are the same.
-Thus, your doctor may recommend tests for heart disease, such as:
+Some recommend tests for heart disease include:

-Unfortunately, standard tests for CHD aren't designed to detect coronary MVD.
+Standard tests for CHD may not be able to detect coronary MVD.
 These tests look for blockages in the large coronary arteries.
 Coronary MVD affects the tiny coronary arteries.
-If test results show that you don't have heart disease, your doctor might still diagnose you with coronary MVD.
-This could happen if signs are present that not enough oxygen is reaching your heart's tiny arteries.
+If you have angina but tests show your coronary arteries are normal, you could still have coronary MVD.
+Additional testing can confirm the diagnosis.

 Duke Activity Status Index (DASI)

-The Duke Activity Status Index is a self-administered questionnaire that measures a patient's functional capacity.
-It can be used to get a rough estimate of a patient's peak oxygen uptake.
+The Duke Activity Status Index is a self-administered questionnaire that measures a person's functional capacity.
+It can be used to get a rough estimate of peak oxygen uptake.

 - Can you take care of yourself (eating, dressing, bathing or using the toilet)?